manish-garodia/manish-garodia/common/mg-library/procedures/install-emcc/install-emcc.md

 # Install Oracle EMCC 13.5

 ## Introduction
 This lab covers the steps on how to install Oracle EMCC on VM.
+It also discusses the pre-installation setup, troubleshooting tips, and the steps to deinstall EMCC.

 ## Task 1: Pre-installation setup
 1. Download the EM package and validate.